Jubatian/rrpge-spec/specs/userlib/dsurf.rst

 0xF0A0: Get width and partitioning settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- F.name: us_dsurf_getwp
+- F.name: us_dsurf_getpw
 - Cycles: 50
 - Param0: Source surface pointer (8 words)
 - Ret.
-C: Width of surface in cells
+C: Partitioning setting (0 - 15)
-- Ret.X3: Partitioning setting (0 - 15)
+- Ret.X3: Width of surface in cells

 Returns the width in cell and the partitioning setting of the surface, reflecting the physical width and height of it.